resolve109/study-aws-sa/aws-study-guide.md

 - **Memcached**:
   - Ideal for simple caching where the dataset is small and requires simple key-value access
   - Used for ephemeral, high-speed data access
+  - Memcached confirmed for scenarios with lightweight caching needs.
 - **Redis**:
   - Supports more complex data structures (lists, sets, sorted sets, etc.)
   - Provides persistence options, Pub/Sub functionality, and advanced features
+  - Redis features validated for applications needing complex data types and persistent caching.

 ## Messaging and Queuing